 In 2010, as part of the strategic decisions made at the OTP Group level, a decision was made to terminate the activities of OTP Faktoring Slovensko, a.s.
 On 1 April 2011, OTP Faktoring Slovensko, a.s. entered into liquidation and its business name was changed to "Faktoring SK, a.s. v likvidácii".
-As at 31 December 2014, the company's liquidation was not completed.
+As at 31 December 2015, the company's liquidation was completed.
+At the company's General Meeting to be held in 2016 the conclusions regarding the liquidation and the distribution of the liquidation balance will be confirmed.
+In 2015, the Bank created additional provisions in the amount of EUR 58 thousand to cover an expected loss from the liquidation.